Every wedding, proposal, and engagement shoot tells a tale. Here are some of the newest.

 Congratulations to Lauren and Jacob!
 I should mention that yesterday’s proposal shoot took on the air of a spy thriller.

 Jacob and Lauren were friendly and polite to the dog guy, because they’re good people.
 Then, once he and his animals cleared out, Jacob was back in business.
-Down he went.
+A few minutes of inaudible chit-chat later, Down he went.
+Because Lauren went into the kind of tunnel vision every person enters at times like these, she certainly wasn’t going to notice some other guy off to her right.
 I slipped out from behind the tree.
 Jacob proposed.
 Lauren said yes.
 All the while I was clicking away.

 Anyway, on this shoot, the photo of Jacob on one knee is nice.
 I do like it!
 But I like the fourth one best.
 I love photos of people at their absolute happiest.